 Pre-recorded sounds are often designed to deliver two tones at a different frequency into each ear.
 This causes the listener to perceive a single tone that varies in amplitude at a frequency equal to the difference between the two tones.
 The single tone perceived by the brain is known as a binaural auditory beat.

 These types of sound therapy haven’t been as thoroughly researched as music therapy.
 Though few clinical studies have scientifically investigated sound energy therapy, people say it promotes deep relaxation, enhances learning, improves sleep and reduces perception of stress.
 Studies on binaural auditory beat suggest it may improve sleep, memory task performance, attention, relaxation and mood.

 In some energy therapies, practitioners use gentle touch or hover their hands over the patient with the intention of sending energy into the body or balancing energy within the body.
 Proponents say the benefits of these therapies are a result of enhancing or balancing life-force energy.
 Others suggest the benefits are a result of factors surrounding the experience, such as the biological effects of touch and the psychological effects of the health care experience.

-Reiki is a therapeutic practice based on the idea that a person's life-force energy can be cleansed, rejuvenated and balanced by transferring energy through the hands of a trained practitioner.
-Reiki practitioner places their hands in more than a dozen positions on or over a patient's body to transfer energy.
+Reiki is a therapeutic practice based on the idea that a person’s life-force energy can be cleansed, rejuvenated and balanced by transferring energy through the hands of a trained practitioner.
+A Reiki practitioner places their hands in more than a dozen positions on or over a patient’s body to transfer energy.
 Proponents say the energy can be sent from a distance as well.